 Add all pie filling ingredients to a blender and blend until smooth, scraping down sides as needed.
 Taste and adjust seasonings as needed.
 Set aside.

-To roll out the crust, unwrap the disc and place it between two sizable layers of wax paper (plastic wrap will work OK, but is a little more difficult to work with).
+To roll out the crust, unwrap the disc and place it between two sizable layers of parchment or wax paper (plastic wrap will work OK, but is a little more difficult to work with).
 Use a rolling pin to gently roll it into the shape of your pie pan (we recommend a standard 9-inch pan).
 If it cracks, don’t stress - you can reform it with your hands once you get it in the pan.
 But try and be gentle.

 To transfer the crust, remove the top layer of wax paper and gently lay the pie dish face down on top of the crust and use the support of the wax paper to quickly but carefully invert it.
 Don’t overthink it - just do it.